 Once users submit their training file, test file, and model type, the UCIPC will direct them to a separate page to download the output file.
-The output file will be formatted differently depending on the model type selected, but the overall structure will be the same.
-If the simple model is selected, users will receive a CSV file where each row contains the test word, its length, and all the calculated variations of the unigram and bigram metrics.
-If the RNN model is selected, users will receive a CSV file where each row contains the test word, its length, and the calculated perplexity score.
-Lower perplexities correspond to higher probabilities.
+Users will receive a CSV file where each row contains the test word, its length, and all the calculated variations of the unigram and bigram metrics.
 To run the model again, users must go back to the UCIPC home page and resubmit the input form with the necessary fields (training/test file, model type).
+Because both files uploaded to the server and the output CSV files are cleaned up frequently, users should be sure to download their output data within 10 minutes of generating it.